Pramodkumar-Analyst/Bank_Loan_Analysis/README.md

 # Bank_Loan_Analysis
 Developed a bank loan analysis project using SQL, and Power BI to explore loan approval trends, risk factors, and key financial metrics.
 It includes data cleaning, visualization, and insights to support data-driven decisions.
 ## Project Objective
 The primary objective of this project is to analyze banking data to gain valuable insights into customer behavior, transaction patterns, and financial performance.
-By leveraging SQL for data extraction, transformation, and analysis, and Power BI for data visualization, this project aims to provide a comprehensive understanding of key banking metrics such as loan performance, customer segmentation, and revenue trends.
+By leveraging SQL for data Querying and extraction Power BI for data transformation, analysis and data visualization, this project aims to provide a comprehensive understanding of key banking metrics such as loan performance, customer segmentation, and revenue trends.
 ## Dataset used
 - <a href="https://github.com/Pramodkumar-Analyst/Bank_Loan_Analysis/blob/main/Bank_loan_Data.csv">Dataset</a>